Rethinking Software Misconfigurations in the Real World: An Empirical Study and Literature Analysis: RQ2: Trends of Literature

-{ \textbf{Summary: }The research targets and misconfiguration symptoms have important changes over the past two decades.
-Specifically, \textbf{\ding{172}} the research targets have changed from system and fundamental software (e.g., Outlook) to advanced applications, including web applications, cloud software, and databases. \textbf{\ding{173}} Early studies towards misconfiguration troubleshooting concentrated on crash errors.
-However, after 2012, the research on non-crash errors such as performance degradation and security risks has a significant growth. \textbf{\ding{174}} The trends of misconfiguration consequences in the literature are consistent with the trends of research targets. }
+\textbf{Summary: }The research targets and misconfiguration symptoms have important changes over the past two decades.
+Specifically, \textbf{\ding{172}} the research targets have changed from system and {infrastructure} software (e.g., Outlook) to advanced applications, including web applications, cloud software, and databases, reflecting the rapid growing demand for storage and cloud service. \textbf{\ding{173}} Early studies towards misconfiguration troubleshooting concentrated on crash errors.
+However, after 2012, the research on non-crash errors such as performance degradation has a significant growth. \textbf{\ding{174}} The trends of misconfiguration consequences in the literature are consistent with the trends of research targets, {i.e., from crash errors in system and infrastructure software to non-crash errors in advanced applications.}

-\subsection{Troubleshooting Techniques and Debugging Artifacts}
+\subsection{Troubleshooting techniques and debugging artifacts}

 We also investigate the evolution of techniques of misconfiguration troubleshooting, along with the debugging artifacts used in the techniques.